SiamFS/TraditionalML_Tabular_Classification/README.md

 ### Accuracies (Exact values from notebook execution)
 - **Without PCA**:
   - Decision Tree: 0.87
-  - Gradient Descent: 0.81
+  - SGD Classifier: 0.81
   - SVM: 0.87
   - Random Forest: 0.87
   - Naive Bayes: 0.81

 - **With PCA**:
   - Decision Tree: 0.85
-  - Gradient Descent: 0.81
+  - SGD Classifier: 0.81
   - SVM: 0.87
   - Random Forest: 0.87
   - Naive Bayes: 0.81

+### Additional Metrics
+For both with and without PCA, weighted precision and recall closely matched accuracy for all models.
+Confusion matrices showed that all models struggled with the minority class (Class 0), even with class weights, highlighting the persistent challenge of imbalance.

 PCA generally maintains or slightly improves performance for ensemble/tree-based models (Random Forest, Decision Tree) by reducing noise, but may slightly hurt linear models (SGD) or probabilistic ones (Naive Bayes) due to loss of feature interpretability.

-## What We Learned
+## Discussion

-- **Data Preprocessing Importance**: Proper preprocessing is critical for ML success.
-We learned to prevent data leakage by performing train-test split (70-30) before any preprocessing steps like encoding, scaling, and binning.
-This ensures the model isn't trained on information from the test set, leading to realistic evaluation.

-- **Handling Mixed Data Types**: The dataset had both categorical (e.g., school, sex, address) and continuous features (age, absences, G1, G2).
-We used OrdinalEncoder for categorical features and StandardScaler for continuous ones, fitted only on training data to avoid leakage.
-This ensured fair transformation and maintained data integrity.

-- **Correlation Analysis and Feature Retention**: Despite high correlations between G1, G2, and G3 (as expected since they are sequential grades), we retained all features because G1 and G2 are predictive of G3.
-Other features had correlations below 85%, so no removal was needed.
-This taught us to consider domain knowledge over strict correlation thresholds.

-- **Target Binning for Classification**: The original G3 was continuous (0-20), so we binned it into 3 classes using KBinsDiscretizer with uniform strategy.
-This converted regression to multi-class classification, making evaluation clearer with confusion matrices and class-specific metrics.

-- **Class Imbalance Handling**: The dataset was highly imbalanced (Class 0: 83, Class 1: 671, Class 2: 294).
-We used class_weight='balanced' for applicable models (DT, SGD, SVM, RF) to penalize misclassifications of minority classes.
-Naive Bayes does not support class weights, so left unchanged.

 - **Model Selection and Performance**: Random Forest achieved the highest accuracy (0.87 both with and without PCA) due to its ensemble nature handling noise and imbalance well.
 Decision Tree and SVM also performed strongly (0.87 without PCA, with Decision Tree dropping slightly to 0.85 with PCA).
-Naive Bayes struggled (0.81 without PCA, dropping to 0.81 with PCA) possibly due to feature dependencies violating its independence assumption.
-Gradient Descent performed moderately (0.81 both cases), benefiting from scaling but sensitive to PCA's feature transformations.
+Naive Bayes struggled (0.81) possibly due to feature dependencies violating its independence assumption.
+SGD Classifier performed moderately (0.81 both cases), benefiting from scaling but sensitive to PCA's feature transformations.

 - **Evaluation Beyond Accuracy**: We used weighted precision, recall, and confusion matrices to assess performance across classes.
 This revealed how class weights helped minority classes, as seen in improved recall scores.

-- **PCA Dimensionality Reduction**: PCA reduced 32 features to 10 while retaining 95% variance, speeding up training and potentially reducing overfitting.
-However, results varied by model, teaching us PCA's model-dependent nature.

 - **Real Data vs. Synthetic**: By using class weights instead of SMOTE, we maintained all real student data, ensuring authenticity.
-This addressed the user's concern about "fake" training data feeling unrealistic.
+This addressed concerns about "fake" training data feeling unrealistic.

 - **Overall Insights**: ML projects require careful preprocessing, domain-aware decisions, and comprehensive evaluation.
 Class imbalance and dimensionality reduction need tailored approaches, and model performance depends on data characteristics and assumptions.

-### Detailed Learnings on PCA
-PCA (Principal Component Analysis) is a dimensionality reduction technique that transforms correlated features into uncorrelated principal components ordered by variance explained.
-It improves performance for some ML models but not others due to how different algorithms handle features:

-- **Models that Perform Best with PCA**:
-  - **Random Forest**: Maintained top accuracy (0.87) with and without PCA, benefiting from reduced noise and faster training on fewer features.
-As an ensemble method, it averages predictions from multiple trees, making it robust to the loss of some feature information and less prone to overfitting on high-dimensional data.
-  - **SVM**: Maintained strong accuracy (0.87) with PCA, as it handles the reduced dimensionality better by focusing on principal components.
-SVM finds the optimal hyperplane in feature space, and PCA helps by removing multicollinearity and irrelevant features, leading to better generalization.

-- **Models that Perform Worse with PCA**:
-  - **Decision Tree**: Accuracy dropped from 0.87 to 0.85 with PCA, as tree-based models can overfit on reduced features and lose interpretability.
-Decision trees split on individual features, and PCA's linear combinations make splits less meaningful, potentially leading to suboptimal trees.
-  - **Naive Bayes**: Accuracy stayed at 0.81 but may degrade further in other datasets, due to PCA violating the feature independence assumption by creating correlated components.
-NB relies on the assumption that features are independent given the class, but PCA introduces dependencies through its transformations.
-  - **Gradient Descent**: Accuracy remained at 0.81, but PCA can make optimization less stable for linear models in some cases.
-SGD optimizes a linear function, and PCA changes the feature space, which might alter the convergence path and require different learning rates.

-- **Why PCA Helps or Hurts**: PCA is most beneficial for models sensitive to high dimensions or multicollinearity (like SVM and Random Forest), but can hurt models relying on feature relationships or interpretability (like Decision Tree and Naive Bayes).
-In our case, PCA reduced 32 features to 10 while retaining 95% variance, maintaining performance for most models but slightly degrading Decision Tree due to its reliance on original feature splits.

 ## Future Work